sowmyarshetty/ai-case-study/README.md

 AI has the potential to revolutionize the advanced medical imaging industry.
 Already, AI is being used to help physicians sift through large volumes of scans and return diagnostic insights, giving them more time to oversee treatments and work directly with patients.
 AI-driven analytics and predictive analytics can even improve the accuracy and speed of decision-making around treatment options.

 ## Name of the Company :
+### FUJIFILM Healthcare
-### FUJIFILM Healthcare Legal Name - FUJIFILM Holdings Americas Corporation
+### Legal Name - FUJIFILM Holdings Americas Corporation
  FUJIFILM Healthcare is a subsidiary of FUJIFILM Holdings Corporation which has 310 consolidated subsidiaries worldwide.
 Fujifilm's healthcare history began in 1936 when the company started making X-ray film, and has since evolved to include a wide range of products and services:including diagnostic imaging, ultrasound systems,CT, and MRI. (https://healthcaresolutions-us.fujifilm.com/who-we-are/)

 ### Fujifilm company was founded by Kahunichi Nakajima, and its headquarter is in Tokyo, Japan.

 ## Project / Product Name
 ### Fujifilm’s The Synapse® Enterprise Imaging portfolio along with REiLI®
-* The Synapse® Enterprise Imaging portfolio provides healthcare professionals with the imaging and data access needed to deliver a complete patient record.
-By combining its existing image-processing technologies with AI,　this creates an open platform that provides robust support for diagnostic imaging.
+* The Synapse® Enterprise Imaging portfolio is a one stop platform that provides healthcare professionals with imaging data and access to all other data needed to deliver a complete patient record.
+This platform combines its existing image-processing technologies with AI, and  creates an open platform that provides robust support for diagnostic imaging.
 * REiLI® is Fujifilm’s artificial intelligence initiative and is the company's medical AI brand.
 In Japanese, the word “REiLI” connotes intelligent and resourceful.
 This AI technology creates value by collaboration of AI with human and other AI.
 https://reili.fujifilm.com/en/technology/index.html